Highlights of the Program

 Norton Rose Fulbright

-- Charting the current state of tax equity and direct credit sales markets for section 45Q carbon capture projects
+- Charting the current state of tax equity and direct credit sales markets for Section 45Q carbon capture projects

 - Decoding active deal issues and structuring challenges emerging in the carbon capture financing market

-- Unpacking IRS audit risk and Congressional policy developments affecting section 45Q credit transactions
+- Unpacking IRS audit risk and Congressional policy developments affecting Section 45Q credit transactions

 10:25 - 11:30